Carl Samuelson (swim coach): Williams women's team

 Samuelson began coaching the Williams Women's swimming team in the 1975–76 season.
 Always one to pioneer new ventures, Samuelson started the team with just three talented women who swam with the Men's Junior Varsity that year, as there was not yet a women's team.
 The three included Olympic trials qualifier Leslie Teal from Kansas City, who had finished only a few seconds shy of qualifying for the Olympics in butterfly.
 The three had asked him if there was a New England Championship for Women.
 Samuelson wasn't sure, but was told after his first inquiry they couldn't swim in the championship as they had competed exclusively against men that year.
 Not satisfied with that answer, Samuelson, requested the New England Women's league coaches take a vote, and to his surprise, they voted to include his three women swimmers as participants in their first New England Championships.
 During Samuelson's tenure, his women's team grew and with outstanding new recruits won 13 New England Championships which included seven consecutive championships.
 One of his outstanding women swimmers in the mid-1980's was Joan Horgan, who in her career held five NCAA Championship titles, and served as a Williams team captain in the 1986-87 swim year.
-Horgan noted that Samuelson employed a relaxed personal approach to each swimmer which greatly eased her feelings of burn-out after a long swimming career, and believed "Sam cared more about me than about my swimming".
+Horgan noted that Samuelson employed a relaxed personal approach to each swimmer which greatly eased her feelings of burn-out after a long swimming career and believed "Sam cared more about me than about my swimming".

 Continuing to improve in competition, in 1982 the Women's team won their first NCAA Division III championships and gained national rather than exclusively regional recognition.
 The team won the NCAA Division III again in 1983, showing dominance in the sport with back-to-back national championships.
 In 1992, his Women's team repeated again as National Champions.
 Samuelson believed that those first two championships helped the women's team gain national recognition, helped improved funding and attendance for the program and helped him to convince more competitive student athletes to give the team a chance.
 During his tenure as coach, Samuelson's Women's teams had eight undefeated seasons, with two consecutive undefeated seasons, and had 11 top five NCAA finishes.

 The Williamson Women's team overall record through the 1995 season when Samuelson was inducted into the Springfield College Hall of Fame was 145 wins and 26 losses for an outstanding .848 winning percentage.
 Nonetheless, Samuelson's approach was to always keep the fun in swimming, and to let the team members feel like a family rather than a pressured squad of military recruits.
-Samuelson streesed that academics came first.
+Samuelson stressed that academics came first.

-After 33 years coaching at Williams, Samuelson retired in 1999, and was replaced by University of Pennsylvania swimmer and prior Harvard Coach Steve Kuster.
-In 2016 around the age of 84, he began living at the Sweetwood Retirement Living Community in Williamstown.
+After 33 years coaching at Williams, Samuelson retired in 1999 and was replaced by University of Pennsylvania swimmer and prior Harvard Coach Steve Kuster.
+In 2016, around the age of 84, he began living at the Sweetwood Retirement Living Community in Williamstown.
 In September 2020, Samuelson's wife Nancy died.